leen-S/EV-Powertrain-Model/README.md

  - WLTP Class 3 (1800 sec): 6.4 km with 72.6% SoC remaining.

 ## Acknowledgments

-  -This model was developed during a workshop focused on EV simulation techniques using MATLAB Simulink.
+ - This model was developed during a workshop focused on EV simulation techniques using MATLAB Simulink.